sfc-gh-cleblanc/CoCoDestopHOL/README.md

 - **Use files as external memory**: Ask the agent to save intermediate results to files (e.g., `save this analysis to reports/findings.md`) — you can `@`-reference them later without re-querying

 **Hands-on Exercise:**
-1. Hover over the **context window indicator** in the bottom-right status area of the Agent chat — note the percentage consumed and the token count (e.g., "10.7% · 106.5K out of 1M tokens used")
+1. Hover over the **context window indicator** in the bottom-right status area — note the percentage consumed and the token count (e.g., "10.7% · 106.5K out of 1M tokens used")

 ### 1.5 Essential Shortcuts & Syntax